 However, the Huawei P40 Pro scores big points for detail.
 Its large main sensor requires very little post-processing, ensuring smooth details and minimal noise.
 OnePlus opts for a heavy sharpening pass to enhance details, but it leaves crops looking a little artificial.

-Although the Huawei P40 Pro has the larger main image sensor (1/1.28-inch versus 1/1.4-inch) the two are quite comparable in low light.
-Both phones capture with minimal noise and good details, and I’m tempted to give the nod to OnePlus for tis better color balance.
+Although the Huawei P40 Pro has the larger main image sensor (1/1.28-inch versus 1/1.4-inch), the two are quite comparable in low light.
+Both phones capture with minimal noise and good details, and I’m tempted to give the nod to OnePlus for its better color balance.

-Finally onto the zoom cameras.
-On paper, the Huawei P40 Pro’s 5x periscope camera sounds the more impressive and it does hold up best at 5x and 10x.
+Finally, onto the zoom cameras.
+On paper, the Huawei P40 Pro’s 5x periscope camera sounds the more impressive, and it does hold up best at 5x and 10x.
 However, Huawei’s hybrid zoom technology doesn’t look so good at short ranges.
-The OnePlus 8 Pro is oddly poor at 2x, but hands in comparable if not better images than the P40 Pro between 3x and 5x.
+The OnePlus 8 Pro is oddly poor at 2x but offers comparable if not better images than the P40 Pro between 3x and 5x.
 Although again, the company’s sharpening algorithm looks too heavy when cropping in.

 The two phones also each have a fourth camera.
 The OnePlus 8 Pro sports a color filter camera for an interesting photochromic effect — you’ll probably use it once and forget about it.
-The time-of-flight sensor in the Huawei P40 Pro helps with bokeh edge detection and does a really good job at ensuring smooth-looking blur.
+The time-of-flight sensor in the Huawei P40 Pro helps with bokeh edge detection and does an excellent job at ensuring smooth-looking blur.
 Huawei’s fourth camera is definitely the more useful addition.